Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 Step 1: Gather Your Cleaning Materials

-Before you get started, make sure you have everything you need.
+Before you begin, make sure you have everything you need.
 You can either use pre-made cleaners or make your own DIY blends with natural products.
 Both methods are effective!

 Premade Solutions

-Countless companies have developed products specifically for deep cleaning dishwashers, as they understand how important it is to do so regularly.
+Countless companies have developed products specifically for deep-cleaning dishwashers.
+This demonstrates the importance of doing it regularly.
 Below are a few of our favorite options, but keep in mind that you’ll only need to use one!

 Tablets

-Keep in mind that these are very different from the tablets you use in your dishwasher during normal wash cycles, and you wouldn’t want to use these with dishes in the machine!
+Keep in mind that these are different from the dishwasher cleaner tablets you use in your dishwasher during normal wash cycles.
+You wouldn’t want to use these with dishes in the machine!

-Dishwasher cleaning tablets contain stronger ingredients that fight limescale and other minerals, along with dissolving bits of organic material such as food.
+Dishwasher cleaning tablets contain stronger ingredients than tablets used for regular wash cycles.
+These chemicals fight limescale and other minerals and help dissolve bits of organic material such as food.

 Detergents